JohanvdWesthuizen/FlowChem-ClosedLoopOpt/README.md

 [Summit](https://github.com/sustainable-processes/summit)

 ## Setting up Node-RED
-Refer to ESI of original publication to get a better idea of how to work with node-RED and import the developed flows.
+Refer to ESI of original publication to get a better idea of how to work with Node-RED and import the developed flows.

 ## License
 This material is licensed under the [MIT license](https://github.com/JohanvdWesthuizen/FlowChem-ClosedLoopOpt/blob/main/LICENSE) and is free and provided as-is.